Nekmo/amazon-dash/README.rst

 ##################
 Hack your Amazon Dash to run what you want.
 Without welders.
 For the entire family.

+This program written in Python runs in daemon mode waiting for someone in the same network to press a configured Amazon Dash button.
+It is not necessary to know programming to use this program.
+Amazon-Dash executes commands by command line or calls a url.
+This program works  well on a raspberry PI or on computers with few resources.

 1. Install Amazon Dash: